Projects

 • a range of training and events.

 We have a management agreement in place with The Museum of Cornish Life.
-We also invest in four heritage organisations through the Culture and Creative Investment Programme:
+We also invest in three heritage organisations through the Culture and Creative Investment Programme:

 Royal Cornwall Museum looks after the Council's Schools Art Collection for us.
 You can find out more on the above Art Collections at Cornwall Council section.